Click on the Indicators below for More Information

 Data Interpretation:

-Time series: This time series shows the average number of beach closure days in the California Current region from 2000 to 2022.
-During the last five years, values have remained within the 10th and 90th percentiles of all observed data in the time series and there is no trend up or down.
+Time series: This time series shows the average number of beach closure days in the California Current region from 2000 to 2023.
+During the last five years, values have remained within the 10th and 90th percentiles of all observed data in the time series and there an upward trend.

 Indicator and source information: